 This post contains (almost) everything you need to know about customer survey design.
 When designing a customer survey, as with anything, planning is key.
 As the saying goes, if you don’t plan, you plan to fail.

 It can be useful to think of the end-point and going backward when planning.
-What insights do we want to get?
+What insights do you want to get?
 And how to design our survey questions so that we can achieve those outcomes?

 4 Steps to Customer Survey Design

-1. Plan – Plan for Customer Survey Design Success
+1. Plan for Customer Survey Design Success

 What is it that they actually want rather than what you want?
 We need to find somewhere in the middle.